AlignTrue/aligntrue/.aligntrue/rules/implementation_specs.md

 - Exactly one trailing newline
 - No timestamps or UUIDs
 - No content hash or fidelity footers in exported files (see note below)
+- Include the standard read-only marker so users edit `.aligntrue/rules/`

 ### AGENTS.md exporter

 - Follows the `AGENTS.md` spec
-- Includes provenance section
-- Includes content hash footer
+- Uses read-only markers; no content hash or fidelity footers
+- Supports link-based or inline content (see content mode)

 ### Content mode for single-file exports